 Payment type refers to the method of repayment.
 Payments on line-of-credit financing generally occur when the borrower has surplus funds.
-Depending on the financing agreement the total balance outstand can be revolving.
-An interest payment may be requested on a monthly basis, and possibly, as agreed percentage of the outstanding on the outstanding principle balance at a certain point in time, ie. The first of each month.
-On long term loans, a payment schedule maybe negotiated on a monthly, quarterly, semi-annual and annual basis, depending on the cash flow, the purpose of the loan and the quality of the security provided by the borrower.
-A borrower should ask the lender to produce a copy of a payment schedule that specifies principal and interest payments over the life of the loan.
-The borrower can then compare payment patterns on different loans.
+Depending on the financing agreement, the total balance outstanding can be revolving.
+An interest payment may be requested on a monthly basis and, possibly, as an agreed upon percentage of the outstanding principal balance at a certain point in time (e.g., the first of each month).
+On long-term loans, a payment schedule may be negotiated on a monthly, quarterly, semi-annual and annual basis, depending on the cash flow, the purpose of the loan and the quality of the security provided by you, the borrower.
+Ask the lender to produce a copy of a payment schedule that specifies principal and interest payments over the life of the loan.
+You can then compare payment patterns on different loans.

 There are three common payment types.

-One payment type for a long-term loans is the blended payment method.
+Fixed Blended Payment: One payment type for long-term loans is the fixed blended payment method.
 This method requires a fixed payment (interest plus principal), which repays a loan over a specified period of time at a specified interest rate.
-This repayment process if often referred to as equal amortization.
+This repayment process is often referred to as equal amortization.
 Part of each payment is allocated to principal and part to interest, with successive payments retiring more and more principal.

-A second method to calculate the payment on a long-term loan is fixed principal payment with interest due on the unpaid balance.
+Fixed Principal Payment: A second method to calculate the payment on a long-term loan is fixed principal payment with interest due on the unpaid balance.
 The fixed principal amount is usually calculated by dividing the loan amount by the total number of payments.
-Under this method, the initial payments of principal and interest are the largest, and the ability to cash flow these payments must be considered.
+Under this method, the initial payments of principal and interest are the largest.
+With this type of payment, consider your ability to provide the cash flow for these payments.
 This method of payment requires less total interest over the life of the loan because more of the principal is repaid earlier in the loan.

 Table 1 shows a comparison between the blended payment method and the fixed principal method.
-The loan is for \$100,000, to be repaid over five years at ten per cent interest.
+The loan is for \$100,000, to be repaid over 5 years at 5 per cent interest.
 The payment remains constant (\$23,137.40) with the blended payment method.
-With the fixed principal method, the annual payment ranges from \$25,000,000 in year one to \$21,000 in year five.
-Total interest payments are \$1,898 higher with the fixed payment method.
+With the fixed principal method, the annual payment ranges from \$25,000 in year one to \$21,000 in year five.
+Total interest payments are \$687 higher with the fixed payment method.